d12frosted/elpa-mirror/gnu/perl-doc-readme.txt

-Perl documentation is written in a markup format called POD ("Plain Old Documentation") and is usually converted to other formats for human consumption.
+Perl documentation is written in a markup format called POD ("Plain Old Documentation") and is usually converted to other formats for reading by humans.
 The documentation used to be available in Emacs for a long time in 'info' or 'man' format.
 However, Perl does no longer ship 'info' files, and the software available from CPAN never did.  'man' is not available on all platforms and allows only